 NATIONAL FIBROMYALGIA AWARENESS DAY

-Each year on May 12, millions of people observe National Fibromyalgia Awareness Day.
+Each year on May 12th, millions of people observe National Fibromyalgia Awareness Day.
 This day shares the spotlight with other May 12 awareness days such as International Fibromyalgia Awareness Day, Fibromyalgia Awareness Day, International Awareness Day for Chronic Immunological and Neurological Diseases or International Awareness Day for MCS, ME/CFS and FM, which are observed globally.

 HOW TO OBSERVE #FibromyalgiaAwarenessDay

-The first National Fibromyalgia Awareness Day was observed in 1992 in honor of the birthday of Florence Nightingale after historical documentation was reviewed and suggested she suffered from symptoms similar to fibromyalgia and chronic fatigue.
-For more information on National Fibromyalgia Awareness Day visit www.fmcpaware.org.
+The first National Fibromyalgia Awareness Day was observed in 1992 in honor of the birthday of Florence Nightingale.
+Historical documentation suggests Nightingale may have suffered from symptoms similar to fibromyalgia and chronic fatigue.
+For more information visit www.fmcpaware.org.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!